Cai-Qizhe/Cai-Qizhe/README.md

 - 👋 Hi, I’m @Cai-Qizhe
-- 👀 I’m interested in computer science
+- 👀 I’m interested in computer science electronic engineer etc.
-- 🌱 I’m currently learning how to hack
+- 🌱 I’m currently learning how to hack, java etc
-- 💞️ I’m looking to collaborate on game development
+- 💞️ I’m looking to collaborate on game development, interesting projects.
 - 📫 How to reach me ...

 <!---